Autumn lawn care – essential advice for healthy grass and why you should start it as soon as possible

 Guy Jenkins, Consumer Manager for Johnsons Lawn Seed, explains that a wet spring and a summer spent outdoors on your lawn can result in compacted soil.
 "This hinders water and oxygen from reaching your grassroots.
 This can lead to poor growth and a lacklustre lawn, but this can easily be solved by autumn aeration," he says.

 "Aerating a lawn involves creating small holes in the soil to allow air, water, and nutrients to penetrate the roots.
-By encouraging deeper root penetration, helps your lawn become more resilient and vibrant.
+By encouraging deeper root penetration, it helps your lawn become more resilient and vibrant.
 While you can aerate with a garden fork, a hollow-tine aerator is more effective, especially for severely compacted, clay or waterlogged soil.

 "After aerating, apply a top dressing to fill the holes and improve the soil structure.
 A good top-dressing mix includes three parts sandy loam, six parts sharp sand, and one part compost or leaf mould," says Guy.

-All that's needed is a good quality garden fork like RHS Burgon and Ball stainless steel digging fork at Crocus.
+All that's needed is a good-quality garden fork like RHS Burgon and Ball stainless steel digging fork at Crocus.
 Using sand on lawns is also a great way to improve the condition of your soil.

 Guy is the Consumer Manager for Johnsons Lawn Seed, the UK’s oldest provider of lawn seed, and is an expert in the field of lawn seed and lawn care.